Academic Support and Disability Services

 O.A.S.D.S strives to be a resource for all Juilliard faculty members to help ensure an accessible, equitable learning environment for our students.
 If you have any questions regarding the disability certification process, how to notify students of our services, how to best provide an accommodation for a student with a disability, or how to design more accessible courses by incorporating universal design principles, please visit our Information for Faculty page, or contact O.A.S.D.S. directly.

 The Juilliard School strives for an environment that is accessible for all Juilliard community members and visitors.
-For accessibility questions, requests, or general support, please contact the Office of Academic Support and Disability Services at email@example.com or (212) 799-5000 x.
-213.
+For accessibility questions, requests, or general support, please contact the Office of Academic Support and Disability Services at email@example.com (212) 799-5000 x.
+213. For general questions about Lincoln Center campus accessibility, please refer to Lincoln Center’s accessibility guide [pdf].

 Pick-Up/Drop-Off: North side of West 65th Street between Broadway and Amsterdam Avenue.